ElesCloud/ESCDocuments/Training_PhaseThree.md

 - Offer an opportunity to ask any questions.

 ## Section Six: Update
-Denote the recruit's initiation into to Phase One in the trainer-chat on Discord.
+Denote the recruit's progress in the trainee-status channel on Discord.
-   - This will aid us in staying efficient and organized, so we are not constantly wondering who has done what.
-   - **Also, to receive credit for the trainers-only Showstopper reward, you must post each phase individually.**
    - Use this template in the channel to track progress:
      - Trainer:
      - Recruit: